 Two men from Florida have pleaded guilty in a telemarketing scam that cost 40 victims more than $1.5 Million.
-Following an investigation by the FBI, Troy Carter and David Bell have both plead guilty to a huge money laundering conspiracy, that saw victims being targeted twice.
+Following an investigation by the FBI, Troy Carter and David Bell have both plead guilty to a huge money Washing conspiracy, that saw victims being targeted twice.
 Both men face a maximum penalty of 20 years in federal prison.

 From 2015 to 2018, Carter and Bell concocted a ruthless scam to target timeshare owners throughout the U.S. and steal their money.
 They instructed staff to cold-call timeshare owners and pose as real estate agents claiming to have buyers ready to purchase their timeshare’s.